Rashee Rice under investigation for alleged Dallas nightclub assault: reports

 Theodore Knox, 21, was driving a Corvette that Rice owns and was also involved in the crash, he faces the same charges, and all of those charges are felonies.

+End Zone Extra: Get the top Chiefs news and insider features all season long

 Rice turned himself in about a week-and-a-half after the crash and posted bond.
-It’s unknown how this investigation impacts his bond conditions, but Nexstar’s WDAF is working to gather those answers.
+It’s unknown how this investigation impacts his bond conditions, but FOX4 is working to gather those answers.

 Beyond the criminal counts, Rice and Knox are also facing multiple lawsuits totaling millions of dollars from victims involved in the other vehicles.

-This is a developing story that will be updated with more information as it’s confirmed.
+This is a developing story that FOX4 will update with more information as it’s confirmed